 Bright and curious children have a great capacity to absorb the world around them.
 Just like you would feed any child a nutritious diet, feeding your child rich or stimulating experiences can be a great way to informally support their intellectual development.
 Below are a few options that parents of gifted preschoolers can consider implementing in their family:

 Of course, there are also formal ways parents can consider supporting their gifted preschooler as well.
 The Wechsler Preschool and Primary Scale of Intelligence (WPPSI) assessment may help provide gifted identification and recommendations and is suitable for children ages 2:6 – 7:7.
 Parents may also look into early entrance into Kindergarten programs or other forms of acceleration, such as through a Montessori school.
 Lastly, parents may also seek out specific curriculum or gifted parenting books for additional insights into the development of their bright child.
-A few of our favorite gifted parenting books can be found in our blog article “Gifted 101: A list of our favorite gifted parenting books.”
+A few of our favorite gifted parenting books can be found in our blog article “Gifted 101: Our favorite gifted parenting books.”

 We hope to see you and your gifted preschooler at one of our many Davidson programs in the near future!